WITHDRAWAL OF RANITIDINEIn April 2020, the

 Food and Drug Administration (FDA)requested that all forms of prescription and over-the-counter (OTC) ranitidine (Zantac) be removed from the U.S. market.
 This recommendation was made because unacceptable levels of NDMA, a probable carcinogen (cancer-causing chemical), were found in some ranitidine products.
 If you’re prescribed ranitidine, talk with your doctor about safe alternative options before stopping the drug.
 If you’re taking OTC ranitidine, stop taking the drug and talk with your healthcare provider about alternative options.
 Instead of taking unused ranitidine products to a drug take-back site, dispose of them according to the product’s instructions or by following the FDA’s guidance.

-Heartburn is a burning sensation in your chest that is often accompanied by a bitter taste in your throat or mouth.
-Symptoms of heartburn may get worse after you eat a large meal or when you’re lying down.
+Heartburn is a burning sensation in your chest that often occurs with a bitter taste in your throat or mouth.
+The symptoms of heartburn may get worse after you eat a large meal or when you’re lying down.

-Your esophagus connects to your stomach at a juncture known as the cardiac sphincter.
+Your esophagus connects to your stomach at a juncture known as the cardiac or lower esophageal sphincter.
 If the cardiac sphincter is functioning properly, it closes when food leaves the esophagus and enters the stomach.

 - being overweight or obese

-- consuming caffeine or alcohol
+- consuming caffeine, chocolate, or alcohol

 - eating spicy foods